Penn LDI's Research Partnership with United States of Care

 States That Have Aimed to Close the Coverage Gap – What Can We Learn?

-In a Health Affairs blog post, Andy Slavitt, United States of Care Board Chair and former Acting Administrator of the Centers for Medicare and Medicaid Services, and Dan Polsky, Penn LDI Executive Director, comment on the most important lessons learned from our state-by-state analysis and provide a glimpse of future work.
+In a Health Affairs blog post, Andy Slavitt, United States of Care Board Chair and former Acting Administrator of the Centers for Medicare and Medicaid Services, and Dan Polsky, former Penn LDI Executive Director, comment on the most important lessons learned from our state-by-state analysis and provide a glimpse of future work.